Facts and Figures

 Peabody is home to the nation’s first interdisciplinary doctorate in educational neuroscience.

-Seven Peabody programs are ranked by U.S. News among the top five nationally in their disciplines, including No. 1 rankings for special education and administration / supervision.
+U.S. News ranks six Peabody programs in the top five nationally, including No. 1 rankings for special education and educational administration and supervision.

 Among our professional students, 96 percent have landed job within four months of graduation.

 Peabody offers a model for state-university partnerships as home to the Governor’s Academy for School Leaders and the Tennessee Education Research Alliance.